Africa Gospel Church Baby Centre in Kenya

 “God has blessed us in so many ways, bringing people and ideas together to help the baby center,” Dan and Dana Jacobs stated.
 “We are blessed with God touching the hearts of so many who financially support this ministry.
 Part of the ongoing training at the center is to be good stewards of what God has entrusted us with, both the children and the resources.”

 PRAY: Please pray for adoptive families for the babies as well as for their spiritual and physical health.
 Pray for the staff members who care for the children 24 hours a day, seven days a week.
 Pray also that hearts will be touched in Kenya and around the world to help the baby center through financial giving and gifts in kind.
 Pray for volunteers to continue to come to the baby center to help with small projects and to hold and play with the children.
 Finally, pray that these precious little ones will find their forever families and be comforted by their heavenly Father’s love.

-Click Give to provide baby formula to orphans in need.
-For every $7 you raise, the Africa Gospel Church Baby Center will receive one large can of formula.
-FYI: the center uses 450 cans of formula each month.
+GIVE: Breastfeeding is best for babies, but abandoned or orphaned children don’t have that option.
+Every $7 you raise provides one large can of formula to the AGC Baby Centre, which uses 450 cans of formula each month.
 Make checks payable to World Gospel Mission and write account #21193 on the memo line.
 Send check donations to: